What is a POS (Point of Sale)?

 For example, if you decide to buy two products and take them to the checkout counter, the staff there would scan the products and create a receipt.

 Usually, a transaction fee is applicable to those customers who pay in other countries using their card at stores.
 These charges show up as ‘POS’ on the card statement.
 It means that you have incurred that charge for using your card at a location other than those supported by your bank.

 It is a bit like paying international roaming charges.
 Your bank needs to pay the other bank for processing your request.

 Setting up a Point of Sale (POS system) involves setting up the hardware, software and the terminal.
 Let us go through each step in the same order.

 - Power Backup: If you choose to install the full setup including desktop devices, consider investing in a UPS to prevent data losses during a power cut.

 - Connecting the components: Connect your hardware components to each other, and to the internet.
-If you will use a cloud-based POS, this is a mandatory step.
+If you will use a cloud-based POS, internet access is a must.

 - Using an iPad POS: Primaseller works on a browser, or through the application.
-If you use an iPad in your store as the POS hardware, Primaseller helps you use the camera for product scanning and Square for payments.
+If you use an iPad in your store as the POS hardware, Primaseller helps you use the camera for product scanning and Square for payments, thus consolidating all POS components into one device.

-- Printing receipts: You can connect the iPad to a printer of choice, choose a receipt template and start printing.
+- Printing receipts: You can connect the iPad or POS system to a printer of choice, choose a receipt template and start printing.
 Also, why not go green and just email the template instead?
 This way, you also get a hold of the customers’ email addresses to send promotions to.

 Depending on whether you choose a native POS or a cloud-based software product, these next steps will vary slightly.